Did Texas accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Texas
+Learn About the ACA Medicaid Expansion in Texas

 The Affordable Care Act Medicaid expansion is possible for all 50 states and Washington, D.C.
 However, the Medicaid expansion guidelines were adopted by only 31 states and the capital.
 Texas is one of 19 states that did not expand Medicaid coverage, and so residents do not benefit from any of the new rules.
 The ACA expansion of Medicaid made it possible for millions of Americans to get affordable health care.
 While millions found coverage, others are still left without any coverage at all.
 The lack of Medicaid expansion in Texas leaves the state as one facing a high number of residents without medical coverage.
 The ACA Medicaid expansion cost to states is initially minimal, as the federal government funds the program for several years.

 Note: As with the Medicaid program, Medicaid expansion details are created federally and enforced on a state level.
 The ACA expansion of Medicaid further provides financial aid to states to control the costs of any new guidelines.

 What does opting out of the ACA Medicaid expansion in Texas mean for applicants?

 Choosing to not accept the Obamacare Medicaid expansion in Texas ultimately affected little in regards to the Affordable Care Act Medicaid application or the eligibility process, as residents can still use the same application and must meet the traditional eligibility standards for Medicaid.